microprediction/runthis/README.md

 # runthis
-Tired of your experiments becoming a mess?
+Tired of your data science experiments becoming a mess?
 Don't want to pay $20,000 a year for a data science platform?
 Here's your poor man's version.